semaphoreci/docs/docs/reference/semaphore-changelog.md

 **(Improved) Ubuntu 18.04 image update**

 **(Reverted)** Docker 20.10.1 -> 19.03.14
-We had to revert the Docker version to the previous one due to the degradation in performance and stability.
+Docker was reverted to the previous version due to the degradation in performance and stability.

 **(Updated)** Updated packages: